vcon-dev/load_test/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+## Related Projects

-This project is part of the vCon ecosystem and follows the same licensing terms.
+This project is part of the vCon ecosystem.
+For more information about vCon Server, visit the [vCon Server repository](https://github.com/vcon-dev/vcon-server).